Heart Failure and the LVAD

 What Is an LVAD?

-The left ventricular assist device, or LVAD, is a mechanical pump that is implanted inside a person's chest to help a weakened heart pump blood throughout the body.
+A left ventricular assist device, or LVAD, is a mechanical pump that is implanted inside a person's chest to help a weakened heart pump blood.

-Unlike a total artificial heart, the LVAD doesn't replace the heart.; it just helps it do its job.
-This can mean the difference between life and death for a person whose heart needs a rest after open-heart surgery, or for some patients waiting for a heart transplant (called "bridge to transplant").
+Unlike a total artificial heart, the LVAD doesn't replace the heart.
+It just helps it do its job.
+This can mean the difference between life and death for a person whose heart needs a rest after open-heart surgery or for people waiting for a heart transplant.
+LVADs are often called a "bridge to transplant."

-LVADs may also be used as ''destination therapy,'' which is an alternative to transplant.
-Destination therapy is used for long-term support in some terminally ill patients whose condition makes them ineligible for heart transplantation.
+LVADs may also be used as ''destination therapy.''
+This means it is used long-term in some terminally ill people whose condition makes it impossible for them to get a heart transplant.

 How Does an LVAD Work?

 Like the heart, the LVAD is a pump.
-The LVAD is surgically implanted just below the heart.
-One end is attached to the left ventricle -- that's the chamber of the heart that pumps blood out of the lungs and into the body.
+It’s surgically implanted just below the heart.
+One end is attached to the left ventricle -- that's the chamber of the heart that pumps blood out of the heart and into the body.
 The other end is attached to the aorta, the body's main artery.

-Blood flows from the ventricles into the pump.
-When sensors indicate that the LVAD is full, the blood is ejected out of the device into the aorta.
+Blood flows from the heart into the pump.
+When sensors indicate that the LVAD is full, the blood in the device is moved into the aorta.